 Our Metropolis is most Grateful to Fr.
 Stavros Akrotirianakis for kindly granting us permission to publish excerpts from his new book “The Road Back to Christ: Reflections on Lent, Holy Week and the Resurrection.”
 Those interested in purchasing the text can do so by clicking HERE.

-Friday of the Fourth Week of Lent
+Friday of the Fifth Week of Lent